toomanycats/toomanycats.github.io/_posts/2016-10-09-scientific-progamming-inputs-and-outputs.md

          * runs

-I ask you do we really need this step ?
-Why not just keep the files where they are and build a data base ?
+# Why not just keep the files where they are ?
 I've seen a lab where symbolic links where used to organize the data without having to copy it around.
 That was highly annoying when I was allowed access to those files for a data pull.
 Follow links in `rsync` would only make sense if I recreated the entire file structure.
 Those